OldManUmby/Sundered-Shadows/Manuscript/05-Introduction.md

 ### The Dice

-This ruleset utilizes gaming dice to validate a character’s actions during gameplay; a handful of dice will be needed, as in a 4-sided die (d4), 6-sided die (d6), 8-sided die (d8), 12-sided die (d12), and 20-sided die (d20); a pair of 10-sided die (d10) will also be required.
-Utilizing the d10 pair, one can also roll a d100 (a.k.a. percentile dice).
-The more dice available, the smoother the play.
+This ruleset utilizes gaming dice to validate a character’s actions during gameplay; a handful of dice will be needed, as in 4-sided die (d4), 6-sided die (d6), 8-sided die (d8), 12-sided die (d12), and 20-sided die (d20); a pair of 10-sided die (d10) will also be required.
+One can use the d10 pair to roll a d100 (a.k.a. percentile dice).
+In the end, the more dice available, the smoother the play.

 > ***Dice Expressions.*** When multiples of the same die type are described in the text, the number of dice to roll will appear before the die type.
 For example, two 6-sided dice (d6) are written as *2d6*.
 Other dice expressions include `Advantage and Disadvantage`; see `Gameplay` for more information.
 >
-> ***Percentile Dice (d100).*** This die type consists of two 10-sided dice, where one die represents the "tens" position, and the other represents the "ones" position.
+> ***Percentile Dice (d100).*** As previously mentioned, this die type consists of two 10-sided dice, where one die represents the "tens" position, and the other represents the "ones" position.
 Rolled together, the dice will generate a percentile number from 01% to 99%, and a roll of 100% is seen as "00" (double zeros) on the dice.

 ## Conventions

-These customary conventions are practiced throughout this ruleset.
+These customary conventions are practiced throughout the ruleset.

 ***Specific Beats General.*** You may find aspects of the rules that break or contradict other elements.
 When a contradiction occurs, specific rules often beat general rules; however, the gamemaster will arbitrate as needed.